Pocket Radar Review

-Of course, my pitcher really wasn’t pitching slow on purpose; that’s how he normally pitches.
+Of course, my pitcher wasn’t pitching slow on purpose; that’s how he normally pitches.

-He got the opposing team out—not because he blew pitches past the opposing batters but probably because the other team wasn’t used to facing such slow pitching…lol.
+He got the opposing team out—not because he blew pitches past the opposing batters but probably because the other side wasn’t used to facing such slow pitching.
+Lol.

-So now I was curious: just how slow is he really?
+So now I was curious: just how slow is he?
 While I’m wondering, how fast/slow do my other boys’ pitch?
 How fast is the fastest pitcher on my boys’ teams?
-And how fast is the fastest pitcher on the opposing teams?
+And how fast is the fastest pitcheron the opposing teams?

 Radar Gun Shopping

-I started watching Stalker Sport II radar guns on eBay because the new ones were too pricey at $500.
+I started watching Stalker Sports II radar guns on eBay because the new ones were too pricey at $500.
 I was hoping to find someone trying to unload their gun used for maybe $300.
-On occasion, there would indeed be an auction at that price but then other bidders would come in and inevitably drive the price up to $450.
+On occasion, there would indeed be an auction at that price, but then other bidders would come in and inevitably drive the price up to $450.

-So I thought I would never get a gun at the price point I was comfortable with.
+So I thought I would never get a gun at the price point I was going to feel comfortable.

 Then along comes the Pocket Radar, Ball Coach model.

-Just to clarify: “Pocket Radar” is the company and “Ball Coach” is the model…kinda like “Toyota” is the company/make and “Sienna” is the model.
-Pocket Radar makes other radar guns, but the Ball Coach is specifically designed for sports use.
-But if you want to call the Ball Coach “Pocket Radar”, the Name Police aren’t going to come after you.
+To clarify: “Pocket Radar” is the company and “Ball Coach” is the model…kinda like “Toyota” is the company/make and “Sienna” is the model.
+Pocket Radar makes other radar guns, but the Ball Coach has a design specifically for sports use.
+But if you want to call the Ball Coach “Pocket Radar,” the Name Police aren’t going to come after you.
 Call it whatever you like.
 In this article, I’ll use both “Pocket Radar” and “Ball Coach” to mean the same thing too.

 Pocket Radar Pros